 Who Can Use It?

-It's a good option for people who might not find relief for their chronic illness through traditional medicine.
+It may be an option for people who might not find relief for their chronic illness through traditional medicine.

-In many cases, you can use both conventional and naturopathic medicine to treat an illness.
+In some cases, you can use both conventional and naturopathic medicine to treat an illness.
 For example, naturopathic remedies may help ease the side effects of chemotherapy.
 But remember to tell your regular doctor about any naturopathic treatments you’re on.
 And, you should tell your naturopathic doctor about your conventional medications.
 That way, both providers can work as a team for your health.